 BPM will help determine the preferred processes for automation

-The essence of BPM is to better understand and document the wide range of processes that make up the day-to-day activities of an organization.
+The essence of BPM is to understand better and document the wide range of processes that make up the day-to-day activities of an organization.

 Thus, BPM is an excellent foundation for an RPA program because success requires well-understood, well-documented processes and a mindset focused on continuous improvement.